-These consolidated financial statements are presented in Saudi Riyals ("SR"), which is the Group's functional and presentation currency.
-All amounts are in Saudi Riyal unless otherwise stated.
+These consolidated financial statements are presented in SAR, which is the Company's functional currency.
+All amounts are in Saudi Riyals unless otherwise stated.

 2.4 Basis of consolidation

 The Group accounts for business combinations using the acquisition method when control is transferred to the Group.
 The consideration transferred in the acquisition is generally measured at fair value, as are the identifiable net assets acquired.
 Any goodwill that arises is tested annually for impairment.
 Any gain on a bargain purchase is recognized in profit or loss immediately.
 Transaction costs are expensed as incurred, except if related to the issue of debt or equity securities.